Child Rights Act in Nigeria: Activism

-Teenage girls in Nigeria who belong to a group called It's Never Your Fault are fighting for the right not to be married before the age of 18, as is stipulated in Part III of the Child Rights Act.
-Currently, a loophole in the constitution stipulates that upon marriage, a girl is to be regarded as an adult, regardless of the child's age when she is married.
-As of 2018, the group has gathered over 150,000 signatures for a petition which demands that the government change the age of consent to 18 years old.
+In 2018 teenage girls in Nigeria belonging to a group called It's Never Your Fault campaigned for the right not to be married before the age of 18, as stipulated in Part III of the Child Rights Act.
+They challenged a loophole in the Constitution stipulating that upon marriage a girl is legally deemed an adult, regardless of her chronological age at the time of marriage, gathering over 150,000 signatures on a petition demanding the government change the age of consent to 18.
+However, the situation still remained the same in 2022, despite the Child Safety Act, with girls younger than 18 still being forced to marry.